Tutorial: Plan an Azure Application offer

 - As the publisher, you specify the cost for ongoing support of the solution and transactions are supported through the commercial marketplace.

-Use the managed application plan type when you or your customer requires that the solution is managed by a partner or you will deploy a subscription-based solution.
+Use the managed application plan type when you or your customer requires that the solution is managed by a partner or you'll deploy a subscription-based solution.
 For more information about the advantages and types of managed applications, see Azure managed applications overview.

 - To plan a solution template, see Plan a solution template for an Azure application offer.